kataw/kataw/test/__snapshot__/parser/expressions/assignment/keyword_with_escapes_check/gen/inside_an_async_func/instx005cu0061nceof.md

 ✖ Expression expected - start: 13, end: 30
 ✖ Expression expected - start: 30, end: 32
 ✖ Expected a `;` - start: 30, end: 32
+✖ The parser expected to find a '}' to match the '{' token here - start: 30, end: 32
 ✖ Declaration or statement expected - start: 30, end: 32
 ✖ Declaration or statement expected - start: 34, end: 37